 Volunteering is very different to being resident so please look at vacancies and recruitment process if you are interested in joining our community.

-Residential Volunteers work 6 hours a day, 5 days a week (including at least one weekend day), the work includes a high proportion of house cleaning, bed making and food preparation as well as the chance to spend a day or two working outside in the garden or on the estate.
+Residential Volunteers are asked to join in with practical tasks usually between 9am and 4pm, five days each week (including at least one weekend day), the tasks are usually house cleaning, bed making and food preparation as well as the chance to spend a day or two helping outside in the garden or on the estate.
 There are sometimes opportunities to join in classes here or conduct your own research alongside.

-Mid Week and Weekend Volunteers There are regular mid-week volunteer days for locals and anyone who wants to try a couple of days working in a community or has time to spare every week.
+Mid Week Volunteers There are regular mid-week volunteer days for locals and anyone who wants to try a couple of days helping in a community or has time to spare every week.
 Every Wednesday and Thursday are for day volunteers (overnight stay is optional with small contribution) these are also generally our outdoor project days and you can join for either or both.
-From time to time there are volunteer weekends Friday 4pm to Sunday 4pm with both indoor and outdoor projects to choose from, a donation is requested.

 If you are considering volunteering take a look at the volunteers page for more details and an application form.